stingjp/muscleEnergyModel/README.md

 # How connecting the legs with a spring improves human running economy
 Experimental data that was collected of runners with and without an exotendon while running at 2.67 m/s.

-##Publications
+The 3D musculoskeletal simulations utilize an optimal control problem implementation with OpenSim Moco.

+## Publications
 (pending)

 ## SimTK project
 https://simtk.org/projects/exotendon_sims

+There are 2 data share repositories here 1) with raw/processed experimental data, and 2) the results directory and files used when executing the code in this repository.

 ## Github
 https://github.com/stingjp/muscleEnergyModel/tree/paperSubmission